Taksin's reunification of Siam: Conquest of Chanthaburi

-In the Late Ayutthaya Period, the Teochew Chinese people had immigrated to settle in the eastern Siamese coastal port-towns, most notably in Chonburi and Chanthaburi.
-Chanthaburi had been a leading Chinese entrepôt.
-Pu Lan the Phraya Chanthaburi had been cooperating with Khun Ram and Muen Song, the enemies of Phraya Tak.
-Phraya Chanthaburi sent four Buddhists monks to Rayong to invite Phraya Tak to Chanthaburi in April 1767.
-Despite knowing it was a trap, Phraya Tak decided to go anyway but not alone.
+In the late Ayutthaya period, Teochew Chinese immigrants had settled in the eastern coastal port cities of Siam, especially in Chonburi and Chanthaburi.
+Chanthaburi had become a major Chinese entrepôt.
+Phraya Chanthaburi had been cooperating with Khun Ram and Muen Song, both enemies of Taksin.
+In April 1767, Phraya Chanthaburi sent four Buddhist monks to Rayong to invite Taksin to Chanthaburi.
+Though Taksin knew it was a trap, he decided to go—but not alone.
 He took two months to prepare his army for the conquest of Chanthaburi.
-The conquest of Chanthaburi was a turning point in Phraya Tak's career as he would rise from local to regional leader.
-Phraya Tak and his retinue left Rayong in June 1767, travelling to Chanthaburi by land.
-Phraya Chanthaburi sent his delegates to intercept Phraya Tak to lure Phraya Tak into crossing the Chanthaburi River where the Chanthaburi forces had been waiting to ambush.
-Phraya Tak commanded his retinue to stop going that way and instead took position at Tha Chang in the northern outskirts of Chanthaburi.
+This campaign was a turning point in his career, marking his rise from a local to a regional leader.
+Taksin and his retinue left Rayong in June 1767, travelling overland to Chanthaburi.
+Phraya Chanthaburi sent his delegates to intercept him, attempting to lure him into crossing the Chanthaburi River, where an ambush was waiting.
+Taksin ordered his troops to avoid that path and instead took position at Tha Chang, on the northern outskirts of Chanthaburi.

-Phraya Tak stayed at Wat Kaew where he encamped and established military defenses.
-Phraya Chanthaburi also stationed his defensive forces on the city wall.
-Chanthaburi sent a delegate to meet Phraya Tak, urging Phraya Tak to go into the city.
-Phraya Tak insisted that Phraya Chanthaburi should come to meet him at Wat Kaew.
-Phraya Tak also told Phraya Chanthaburi to surrender Khun Ram and Muen Song to Phraya Tak.
-In the evening of June 15, 1767, Phraya Tak ordered his forces to consume all the remaining food supplies and to destroy all of the cooking pots, pressing that the victory must be accomplished before the next meal.
+Taksin stayed at Wat Kaew where he encamped and established military defenses.
+Meanwhile, Phraya Chanthaburi stationed defenses along the city walls.
+Chanthaburi sent a delegate to invite Taksin into the city, but he refused and insisted that Phraya Chanthaburi come to Wat Kaew.
+He also demanded that Khun Ram and Muen Song be surrendered.
+On the evening of June 15, 1767, Taksin ordered his forces to consume all remaining food and destroy their cooking pots, pressing that the victory must be accomplished before the next meal.
 This was done to create a strong urge to successfully take Chanthaburi as, if they failed to do, they would die either in fighting or from starvation.
 According to a popular version of oral history, he said, "We are going to attack Chanthaburi tonight.
 Destroy all the food and utensils we have, for we will have our food in Chanthaburi tomorrow morning."

-Phraya Tak led his forces to assault on Chanthaburi in the night of June 15.
-Chanthaburi responded with rains of ammunition.
-A bullet happened to narrowly miss Phraya Tak, who was riding on an elephant.
-The elephant mahout commanded the elephant to retreat for safety but Phraya Tak threatened to execute the mahout for disobedience and instead used his knife to puncture his elephant, causing it a great pain as it ran amok to destroy the city gate of Chanthaburi.
-Chanthaburi fell to Phraya Tak in the night of June 15.
-Phraya Chanthaburi and his family fled to take refuge in Hà Tiên.
+That night, Taksin launched an assault on Chanthaburi.
+The city responded with heavy gunfire.
+A bullet narrowly missed Taksin as he rode an elephant.
+The elephant mahout commanded the elephant to retreat for safety but Taksin threatened to execute the mahout for disobedience and instead used his knife to puncture his elephant, causing it a great pain as it ran amok to destroy the city gate.
+Chanthaburi fell to Taksin that same night.
+Phraya Chanthaburi and his family fled and sought refuge in Banteay Mas.